 Patient Access not working or you require further assistance

-If you are having trouble then we strongly suggest that you have a look through the Patient Access Support page, please click HERE.
+If you are using the Patient Access service and are having trouble then we strongly suggest that you have a look through the Patient Access Support page, please click HERE.
 Our system supplier might take Patient Access offline for maintenace from time to time, if you are having problems you can check the Service Status Page by clicking HERE.